 Infant botulism has been associated with raw honey.
 Avoid giving raw honey — even a tiny taste — to babies under age 1.
 Home-canned food can also become contaminated with C. botulinum spores.

-Can my 11 month old have honey?
+Can a 6 month old have honey?

 That’s why babies younger than 1 year old should never be given honey.
 These bacteria are harmless to older kids and adults.
 That’s because their mature digestive systems can move the toxins through the body before they cause harm.
 Infant botulism usually affects babies who are 3 weeks to 6 months old.

 Pasteurization does not kill C. botulinum, so both pasteurized and unpasteurized honey must be avoided.
 Can I give my older child honey?
 After 12 months of age, a healthy child’s tummy is mature enough that they can have honey without causing harm.

 Citrus fruits make a healthy addition to just about any diet, including babies’.
 One lemon weighing 84 grams contains an impressive 45 milligrams (mg) of vitamin C — 90 percent of the recommended daily intake of 50 mg for infants 7 to 12 months.